CharlieJT/cts_housewares/README.md

     - **Order History Accordion -** After a user has placed a successful order, an Order History will appear in the user profile allowing the user to be able to see the date & time the order was placed.
 If a user clicks one of the headings in the accordion, they can see what items were purchased with quantity, price, line total & total.

-     - **Payment Progress Bar -** A user will notice that in the cart, checkout & successful payment pages, when an item is in the basket, a progress bar will appear at the top which will highlight '1' when on the cart page, '2' when on the checkout page & '3' when a successful order has been made.
+     - **Payment Progress Bar -** A user will notice that in the cart, checkout & successful payment pages, when an item is in the cart, a progress bar will appear at the top which will highlight '1' when on the cart page, '2' when on the checkout page & '3' when a successful order has been made.
 This has been added so that the user has a good understanding of the steps it takes to go from start to finish in placing an order.

 ### Wireframes